digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-extension-packages/fixed-rate-bond.rst

 owner at a custodian.
 Check out the :doc:`Holding <../getting-started/holding>` tutorial for more details.

 Now, we have both an instrument definition and a holding.
-Let us now proceed to lifecycle the bond, which is the main purpose of this tutorial.
+Let us proceed to lifecycle the bond, which is the main purpose of this tutorial.

 Lifecycle Events and Rule